jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 But what if the submitter lies?

-For example, imagine that an attacker creates a private fork of the Bitcoin chain, and tells the script that this is the head of the Bitcoin blockchain.
+For example, imagine that an attacker creates a private fork of the Bitcoin chain, and tells the withdrawal script that this private fork is the head of the Bitcoin blockchain.
 The script cannot determine if this block is in its own chain.

 ![fork](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeigd4zkrvnxiwa3br23e67xpcd64fzdwfro5chkrmske4w7dt3iycm)